top of page

 Join me below for a short devotional about how God is personal, and to dwell in the presence of God means we need a personal relationship with Jesus.
 Also join me one more time at the end of this post for prayer.

-All we have to do is choose Christ and repent of our sins and also to actively be practicing the presence of God.
+All we have to do is choose Christ repent of our sins and actively practice the presence of God.

 The dwelling place of God